Queens Museum at Bulova Corporate Center

 From a distance, thousands of hand-painted lines give South’s relief sculptures the impression of solidity.
 On closer inspection, however, their resemblance to industrial devices falls away.
 Clinging to the wall by paper hooks and straight pins, these machines are incapable of producing anything.
 Like the fantastical devices invented by cartoonists Rube Goldberg and Heath Robinson–incredibly complex contraptions designed to produce almost nothing–their output is questionable at best.
 Complicating the distinction between handmade and industrial, South’s apparatuses subtly examine our relentless desire to produce.

 South’s freestanding sculptures reveal an opposite aspiration–to cage and contain.
 Whether they call to mind a cash register, slot machine or prison, these exploded forms appear to have tremendous weight.
 Like the overgrown versions of her smaller grids and radiuses, they push South’s folded-and-cut-paper technique to its physical limits.
 But their substance–or menace–is an illusion, contradicted by tenuous materials and indefinite meanings.
 Once again confusing the signifiers of strength and frailty, South fools our expectations of what is fleeting and what is real.

-This program is sponsored by the Blumenfeld Development Group, Ltd. and the Queens Museum of Art.
+The Blumenfeld Development Group, Ltd. and the Queens Museum of Art.